You can edit styles contained in a regular stylesheet to quickly change the look of your content.

 - From the context menu select Cut.

-How to Paste Style Property Values
+To Copy Style Property Values

 - With the properties displayed in alphabetical view, right-click the property (or properties) you want to copy.
 You can hold the SHIFT key to select a range, or you can hold the CTRL key to select individual items.